syamjithr/python-accesslogfile-analysis/README.md

 # python-accesslogfile-analysis
 # Log file Analysis using Python
 You can use simple python codes to organize and analyze your log files like access_log.
-The bleow code will return a chat with ip and number of hits.
-For ploting the chat we used  matplotlib.pyplot module.
+The bleow code will return a chart with ip and number of hits.
+For ploting the chart we used  matplotlib.pyplot module.
 ```
 log = open('access.log')